harrisoncramer/gitlab.nvim/README.md

   port = 21036, -- The port of the Go server, which runs in the background log_path = vim.fn.stdpath("cache") .. "/gitlab.nvim.log", -- Log path for the Go server
-  reviewer = "delta", -- The reviewer type ("delta" or "diffview") popup = { -- The popup for comment creation, editing, and replying
+  reviewer = "delta", -- The reviewer type ("delta" or "diffview") attachment_dir = nil, -- The local directory for files (see the "summary" section) popup = { -- The popup for comment creation, editing, and replying
     exit = "<Esc>",
     perform_action = "<leader>s", -- Once in normal mode, does action (like saving comment or editing description, etc)